FREE SHIPPING on purchases over 1,500 CZK 📦

 2. Strengthen emotional connection

-Responsive desire often begins with emotion .
-Share, talk, embrace.
-Feeling safe is the foundation.
+Responsive desire often begins with emotion.
+Share, talk, hug.
+Feeling safe is fundamental.

-3. Don't wait for the "taste", but let it arise
+3. Don't wait for "the mood," but let it arise

-Many women only feel desire during intimacy – and that is completely natural.
+Many women feel desire only during intimacy – and that's completely natural.

-Getting enough sleep, nutrition, minerals, hormonal balance – all of these affect libido.
+Enough sleep, nutrition, minerals, hormonal balance – all of this affects libido.

 🩷 If you have a partner